Approximation theory for 1-Lipschitz ResNets: Discussion and future work

 Since we are not intersecting with the set of $1$-Lipschitz functions, this time, it is not true that $\mathcal{G}_{c,d,\sigma}(\mathcal{X},\mathbb{R}^c)\subset\mathcal{C}_1(\mathcal{X},\mathbb{R}^c)$.
 In fact, since $\|P\|_{2,\infty} = \max_{i=1,...,c}\|e_i^\top P\|_2$, where $e_i\in\mathbb{R}^c$ is the $i$-th vector of the canonical basis, we have ${\mathcal{G}}_{d, \sigma}(\mathcal{X}, \mathbb{R})\subset{\mathcal{G}}_{1, d, \sigma}(\mathcal{X}, \mathbb{R}^1)$.
 Extending the universality result of $\widetilde{\mathcal{G}}_{d,\sigma,h}(\mathcal{X},\mathbb{R})$ and enforcing the Lipschitz constraint will be the topic for future research. \paragraph{Extension to larger sets of parametric functions.} As for any universal approximation theorem, the theoretical analysis we provide can be extended to sets containing $\mathcal{G}_{d,\sigma}(\mathcal{X},\mathbb{R})$ and $\widetilde{\mathcal{G}}_{d,\sigma,h}(\mathcal{X},\mathbb{R})$.
 For example, the universality of $\mathcal{G}_{d, \sigma}(\mathcal{X}, \mathbb{R})$ implies that the universality persists relaxing the constraint over $v\in\mathbb{R}^h$ from $\|v\|_2=1$ to $\|v\|_2\leq 1$.
 Similarly, we can remove the constraints on the matrices $W_\ell$, and allow for $0\leq \tau_\ell\leq 2/\|W_\ell\|_2^2$, still leading to $1$-Lipschitz Euler steps, see Proposition \ref{prop:nonexp}.
 In fact, $\|W_\ell\|_2\leq 1$ with $\tau_\ell\in [0,2]$ is a particular instance of this constraint.
 Relaxing such constraints could improve the numerical performance, given that the model would be less restricted.

 \paragraph{Extension to other activation functions.} Our proofs strongly rely on the properties of $\mathrm{ReLU}$.
 The same results could be obtained by any other activation functions that are positively homogeneous, can represent the identity map, and the entrywise maximum and minimum functions.
 When this is not the case, developing a similar theory would require significantly different arguments.
+For the further discussion of other activation functions, see Appendix~\ref{app:activation}.